 Diagnosing wheezing and its cause may be delayed or missed because in some cases, wheezing may progress gradually, such as in COPD, or it may not be severe enough for a person to seek medical care.

 Wheezing can be a sign of a serious condition and should be evaluated immediately.
-Wheezing is a symptom of many different conditions, so a thorough medical evaluation is ...more misdiagnosis »
+Wheezing is a symptom of many different conditions, so a thorough medical evaluation is needed to ...more misdiagnosis »

 Symptoms of Wheezing